TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/Index.rst

 The configuration categories are:

 BE
-  Options related to the TYPO3 CMS backend.
+   :ref:`Options related to the TYPO3 CMS backend <typo3ConfVars_be>`.

 DB
-  Database connection configuration.
+   :ref:`Database connection configuration <typo3ConfVars_db>`.

 EXT
-  Extension installation options.
+   :ref:`Extension installation options <typo3ConfVars_ext>`.

 EXTCONF
    Backend related language pack configuration resides here.

 EXTENSIONS
    :ref:`Extension configuration <extension-configuration>`.

 FE
-  Frontend-related options.
+   :ref:`Frontend-related options <typo3ConfVars_fe>`.

+GFX
+   :ref:`Options related to image manipulation. <typo3ConfVars_gfx>`

 HTTP
-  Settings for tuning HTTP requests made by TYPO3.
+   :ref:`Settings for tuning HTTP requests <typo3ConfVars_http>` made by TYPO3.

-GFX
-  Options related to image manipulation.
+LOG
+   :ref:`Configuration of the logging system <logging-configuration>`

 MAIL
-  Options related to the sending of emails (transport, server, etc.).
+   :ref:`Options related to the sending of emails <typo3ConfVars_gfx>` (transport, server, etc.).

+SVCONF
+   :ref:`Service API configuration<services-developer-service-api-getters>`

 SYS
-  General options which may affect both the frontend and the backend.
+  :ref:`General options <typo3ConfVars_sys>` which may affect both the frontend

+T3_SERVICES
+   :ref:`Service registration configuration <ervices-configuration-registration-changes>` and the backend.

-Details on the various configuration options can be found in the Install Tool as well as the TYPO3 source at :file:`typo3/sysext/core/Configuration/DefaultConfigurationDescription.yaml`.
+Further details on the various configuration options can be found in the Install Tool as well as the TYPO3 source at :file:`typo3/sysext/core/Configuration/DefaultConfigurationDescription.yaml`.
 The documentation shown in the Install Tool is automatically extracted from